Chinese numismatic charm: 24 character charms

 A 24 character charm on display at the Museum of Ethnography, Sweden.

 24 character "Good Fortune" charms (Traditional Chinese: 二十四福字錢; Simplified Chinese: 二十四福字钱; Pinyin: èr shí sì fú zì qián) and 24 character longevity charms (Traditional Chinese: 二十四壽字錢; Simplified Chinese: 二十四寿字钱; Pinyin: èr shí sì shòu zì qián) refer to Chinese numismatic charms which have a pattern of twenty-four characters on one side which contains a variation of either the Hanzi character fú (福, good luck) or shòu (壽, longevity), the two most-common Hanzi characters to appear on Chinese charms.
 The ancient Chinese believed that the more characters a charm had, the more good fortune it would bring, although it is not known why 24 characters is the default used for these charms.
-One proposition claims that 24 was selected because it is a multiple of the number eight, which was seen as auspicious to the ancient Chinese due to its similar pronunciation to the word for "good luck".
+One proposition claims that 24 was selected because it is a multiple of 8, which the ancient Chinese considered auspicious due to its similar pronunciation to the word for "good luck".
 It may also represent the sum of the twelve Chinese zodiacs and the twelve earthly branches.
 Other possibilities include the 24 directions of the Chinese feng shui compass (罗盘), that Chinese years are divided into 12 months and 12 shichen, that the Chinese season markers are divided into 24 solar terms, or the 24 examples of filial piety from Confucianism.

 Chinese Spade charms

 A Chinese spade charm on display at the Museum of Ethnography, Sweden.

 Spade charms are charms based on spade money, an early form of Chinese coin.
-Spade charms are based on Spade money which circulated during the Zhou dynasty until they were abolished by the Qin dynasty.
+Spade charms are based on Spade money, which circulated during the Zhou dynasty until they were abolished by the Qin dynasty.
 Spade money was briefly reintroduced by Wang Mang during the Xin dynasty, and Chinese spade charms are generally based on this coinage.

 Chinese lock charms

 A silver Chinese lock charm on display at the Museum of Ethnography, Sweden.

 Chinese lock charms (Traditional Chinese: 家鎖; Simplified Chinese: 家锁; Pinyin: jiā suǒ) are based on locks, and symbolize protection from evil spirits of both the holder and their property.
-They were also thought to bring good fortune, longevity, and high results in the imperial exams, and were often tied around the necks of children by Buddhist or Taoist priests.
-Chinese lock charms are flat and without moving parts, with a form that resembles the Hanzi character "凹", which can translate to "concave".
-All Chinese lock charms have Chinese characters on them.
-An example of a Chinese lock charm is the "hundred family lock" (Traditional Chinese: 百家鎖), traditionally funded by a poor family asking a hundred other families to each gift a cash coin as a gesture of goodwill for their newborn child, vesting an interest in the child's security.
+They were also thought to bring good fortune, longevity, and high results in the imperial exams, and were often tied around children's necks by Buddhist or Taoist priests.
+Chinese lock charms are flat and have no moving parts, and their shape resembles the Hanzi character "凹", which means "concave".
+All Chinese lock charms feature Chinese characters.
+An example of a Chinese lock charm is the "hundred family lock" (Traditional Chinese: 百家鎖), traditionally funded by a low-income family asking a hundred other families to each gift a cash coin as a gesture of goodwill for their newborn child, vesting an interest in the child's security.
 Many Chinese lock charms are used to wish for stability.
-Other designs of lock charms include religious mountains, the Bagua, and Yin Yang symbol.
+Other designs of lock charms include religious mountains, the Bagua, and the Yin Yang symbol.